Billing & Fee Explanations

 Payment Plan

 Tuition, most required fees, room, board, and parking are included in the payment plan, which consists of four equal payments during the semester.
 A $50 service charge to cover the handling cost will be assessed for each student who selects the payment plan.
-Students may pay in advance any time during a semester; however, the service charge will not be refunded.
+Students may pay in advance at any time during a semester; however, the service charge will not be refunded.
 Students who wish to pay their bursar bills can select this option through the Howdy Portal.
-The payment plan is option students must select at the beginning of each semester.
+The payment plan is an option students must choose at the beginning of each semester.
 There are penalties for failure to pay by the specified payment due dates.
 A late payment penalty is assessed for each payment not received on or before its payment plan due date.
 Students may also be subject to late registration charges and cancellation of courses if payment is not made by the due date.

 Payment Plan